ENCAPSULATING YOUR PLACENTA

 Will you prepare the placenta in my home?

 If you would rather the process take place in your own home, it can be done!
 Normally I would take your placenta to my home for preparation, as its a full days process, and then bring it back to you within 48 hours - but please let me know if you would rather it take place in your own environment.
-There is a particular smell that occurs while the placenta is dehydrating which can sometimes be off putting to a new mama!
+There is a particular smell that occurs while the placenta is dehydrating which can sometimes be off putting to a new parent!

 Im sure you have more questions - its understandable - so please let me know if there is something else I can help with!